spatie/laravel-permission/README.md

 can be found [in this repo on GitHub](https://github.com/laracasts/laravel-5-roles-and-permissions-demo).

 Special thanks to [Alex Vanderbist](https://github.com/AlexVanderbist) who greatly helped with `v2`, and to [Chris Brown](https://github.com/drbyte) for his longtime support  helping us maintain the package.

+And a special thanks to [Caneco](https://twitter.com/caneco) for the logo ✨

 ## Alternatives